 You might also like its easy refilling capabilities.
-Simply unscrew the top and pour more soap into the reservoir; there's no need for going under the sink and fiddling with extraneous parts.
-Moen will even throw in an 18oz refill bottle with every purchase for added convenience.
+You have to unscrew the top and pour more soap into the reservoir; there’s no need for going under the sink and fiddling with foreign parts.
+Moen will even throw in an 18 oz. refill bottle with every purchase for added convenience.

 Style-wise, the Moen 3942 is a pretty attractive product.
 It’s available in six different finishes, each one more dazzling than the last:

 - Spot-resistant stainless

 The chrome will gleam with a polished, mirror-like surface; the matte black will serve as a deep, dark contrast to a gleaming sink.
 If you want a good-looking soap dispenser, Moen is definitely a brand to consider.

 One drawback of this kind of product is that it requires a little maintenance to stay in prime condition.
 Because it accepts both soaps and lotions, it’s prone to “sticking” problems from the various chemical build-ups inside it.
 You’ll need to rinse the pump between refills to keep it working correctly.

 The Moen 3942 measures 8.6″ x 5.3″ x 2.8″ and weighs 1.1 lbs.
 It requires a 1-1/4″ hole for installation.